Which is the Best Lawn Mower for Small Gardens?

 - Qualcast Hover Collect Lawnmower - 1500W.

-While Flymo might be the most famous hover mower manufacturers, they have been outdone by qualcast — whose hover collect mower is perfect for small suburban lawns.
+If a hover mower is your weapon of choice, then you can’t go wrong with the Qualcast.
+While Flymo might be the most famous hover mower manufacturers, they have been outdone by Qualcast, whose hover collect mower is perfect for small suburban lawns.

 This hover mower has plenty of power, and is quite capable of tackling long or wet grass.
 It will struggle with grass that is too thick though, so you will need to mow regularly.